strawberrie68/Bakery-Recipe-Ordering-System/README.md

 In this case, redux.

-I'm not gonna lie...adding redux seemed like a daunting task.
+I'm not going to lie...adding redux seemed like a daunting task.
 With the amount of boilerplate, it seemed intimidating.

 I thought it would be super hard to add to a project but with the help of the redux tool kit, it was surprisingly easy.

 It makes it so much easier to grab information from one location without prop drilling (which can be painful).
-In the end struggling and with hard things can be worth it in the end.
+In the end, struggling and with hard things can be worth it in the future.

 ## 👩‍💻 To try the project